By Robin Cronan, 6th July 2015

-Of course this information also guides your SEO activities and, because Google’s Panda Algorithm factors in ‘time spent on site’ as a ranking factor, engaging with visitors in a language style that matches their own increases the time they spend on your site – further improving your SEO performance.
+Of course, this information also guides your SEO activities and, because of Google’s Panda Algorithm factors in ‘time spent on site’ as a ranking factor, engaging with visitors in a language style that matches their own increases the time they spend on your site – further improving your SEO performance.

 3) MONITOR ON-SITE ACTIVITY